hayesdavis/flamingo/README.md

         [2010-07-20 05:58:07, INFO] - Starting wader on pid=91008 under pid=91003
         [2010-07-20 05:58:07, INFO] - Starting dispatcher on pid=91009 under pid=91003
         [2010-07-20 05:58:12, INFO] - Listening on stream: /1/statuses/filter.json?track=%23etsy,austin,cheaptweet
-        ... short initial delay ....
-        [2010-07-20 05:58:42, DEBUG] - Wader dispatched event
-        [2010-07-20 05:58:42, DEBUG] - Put job on subscription queue EXAMPLE for {"text":If you ever visit Austin make sure to go to Torchy's Tacos",...

-    On the resque-web dashboard, you should see a queue come up called EXAMPLE, with jobs accruing.
+    On the resque-web dashboard, you should see a queue come up called example, with jobs accruing.
 There will only be 0 of 0 workers working: let's fix that

 8. You'll consume those events with a resque worker, something like the following but more audacious: